 Your doctor may alter the timetable for some of the above exams depending on your family history.

-When it comes to general lifestyle, men and women alike should make an effort to develop and practice the same healthy habits, including:
+When it comes to general lifestyle, everyone should make an effort to develop and practice healthy habits, including: